SirWumpus/ioccc-am/README.md

 	(line that does not begin with <tab>)

-Target entries are specified by a <blank>-separated, non-null list of targets, then a colon, then a <blank>-separated, possibly empty list of prerequisites.
-All following lines, if any, that begin with a <tab>, are command lines to be executed to update the target(s).
-The first line that does not begin with a <tab> shall begin a new entry.
+Target entries are specified by a <blank>-separated, non-null list of targets, then a colon, then a `<blank>`-separated, possibly empty list of prerequisites.
+All following lines, if any, that begin with a `<tab>`, are command lines to be executed to update the target(s).
+The first line that does not begin with a `<tab>` shall begin a new entry.

-Target names can be any character supported by the host system, excluding <blank>s, <tab>s, `<newline>`s, and colons `(:)`, which are used for delimiters.
+Target names can be any character supported by the host system, excluding `<blank>s`, `<tab>s`, `<newline>`s, and colons `(:)`, which are used for delimiters.

 For any given target there can be only one target rule.
 The first occurrence of a target in a makefile shall be used.
 All subsequent rules for the same target are ignored.
 There is *no* support for adding prerequisites to a target's prerequisite list once a target rule is defined.

 There are no special targets or inference rule support.

 ## MACROS